open-mpi/ompi/docs/tuning-apps/fault-tolerance/data-reliability.rst

 willing to tolerate slightly slower applications in order to guarantee that their job does not crash (or worse, produce wrong answers).

-The ``dr`` component has been
+.. note:: The ``dr`` component has been removed from current releases
-deprecated, but is still available in some past releases.
+          of Open MPI, but is still available in older releases.